Research

 Biological Embedding of Stress in Children of Mexican Immigrants.

-My newest project is an investigation of the stress experiences of children of Mexican-born immigrants living in Nashville.
-The goal of this project is to determine how stress among immigrant children may become biologically embedded to predispose them to higher rates of cardiometabolic disease later in life.
-This project is a 3 year study funded by the Foundation for Child Development, which began in the summer of 2014.
-This study is motivated by the increasing influx of Hispanic immigrants to the US, and the increasing degree of discrimination and stress they are facing in today’s political and economic climate.
+Our lab has investigated the stress experiences of children of Mexican-born immigrants living in Nashville and San Diego.
+The goal of the first project was to determine how stress among immigrant children may become biologically embedded to predispose them to higher rates of cardiometabolic disease later in life.
+This project was a 3 year study funded by the Foundation for Child Development (2014).
 The specific aims of the study are twofold: 1) To test and refine hypotheses about biological pathways of embedding of stress in Hispanic immigrant children by specifically investigating dysregulation of the hypothalamic pituitary adrenal axis and of the cardiometabolic system in relation to early life stressors; and 2) To examine whether some classes of stressors are more potent than others in dysregulating these processes.
+In collaboration with Kimberly D’Anna Hernandez, we have also investigated effects of stress and changes in mental health following the Trump election and during the pandemic in a birth cohort of Latina mothers and children born in Northern San Diego County.

 Epigenetics in the Bucharest Early Intervention Project